rdsea/bigdataincidentanalytics/REASONING.md

 * Prometheus is *meant to be* pull-based
   * it requires targets that can be *scraped* for metrics
-  * there is a `Pushgateway` component supporting the push-based metrics, however these should be utilized sparingly
+  * there is a `Pushgateway` component supporting the push-based metrics, however these should be utilized sparingly.
+Pushgateway is mean to be used for ephemeral, short-lived batch jobs.

 For the scope of this project, we make the assumption that defined alerts in Prometheus for which the Alertmanager creates notifications are meant to be Signals.